 It is important that assignments are done completely and turned in on time.
 Some teachers may require that students bring to class and use a homework planner.
-Parents of students in grades 6-12 should check their child's assignments and grades on a regular basis online at the JupiterGrades.com website.
+Parents of students in grades 6-12 should check their child's assignments and grades on a regular basis online at the JupiterEd.com website.
 If a student is absent on the due date, the homework is due the day he/she returns to school.
 Upper school students turn in all their assignments during homeroom.

-MISSED TEST AND QUIZ POICY
+MISSED TEST AND QUIZ POLICY

 Student absences are either excused or unexcused.
-See the Absence Policy on page 9 for definitions.
+See the Attendance Policy for definitions.